 Rico Gagliano: Savory?

-Rico Gagliano: Okay.
-So there’s the dough going into the frying oi.
-It is very deep in a wok/saucepan.
+So there’s the dough going into the frying oil.
+It is very deep, in a wok/saucepan.

 Eric Meursing: You see it rising, eh?
 It gets bigger and bigger.

 Rico Gagliano: That’s delicious looking.
 I could just eat that, pretty much.
-So, and in this batter what spices are you using?
+And in this batter, what spices are you using?

 Rico Gagliano: Oh, so it’s like an Indian naan bread, like naan oliebollen.
 It’s like a naan doughnut.